syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Cards.md

 ## Collapsible Cards

-You can set particular cards collapsed state in Kanban by defining the [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) property.
-Based on the [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) object value, it maps the cards to the collapsible area.
+You can set particular cards collapsed state in Kanban by defining the `CollapsibleCards` property.
+Based on the `CollapsibleCards` object value, it maps the cards to the collapsible area.

-You can set [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) as object which consists of [`field`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-field) and [`key`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-key) properties.
-The [`field`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-field) property map the datasource field to be used in [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards).
-The [`key`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-key) property map the specific column key to be in collapsed state.
+You can set `CollapsibleCards` as object which consists of `Field` and `Key` properties.
+The `Field` property map the datasource field to be used in `CollapsibleCards`.
+The `Key` property map the specific column key to be in collapsed state.

 <table>
 <tr>